Ankydios/React-Sudoku-Solver/README.md

 # React Sudoku Solver
-A React App to Solve a given sudoku grid
+A React App to Solve a given sudoku grid.

 In case of multiple solutions, the solver will only provide one solution.
 It is also able to see if an initial configuration has a solution or not.
 # React + Vite